Click this messge to hide it.

 Our expert staff will prepare your planning application to maximize your chance of obtaining planning permission.
 We charge the same price if you live in a listed building or a conservation area.
-We submit planning applications to any local district council anywhere in England, Scotland or Wales.
+We prepare planning applications for any local district council anywhere in England, Scotland or Wales.
 We prepare all of the necessary plans and drawings to the correct scale and we also complete all of the planning forms and declarations on your behalf.
 Our expert planning service is intended for the convenience of our customers only.
 We therefore charge a higher price initially but half of your payment is refunded when you order your building.
 The nett price payable by our customers is such good value that it is hardly worth making a planning application yourself.
 The pictures show some of the forms and plans we used in recent applications.

 Our planning service is available for any customer who wants to buy one of our buildings.
 Our prices for planning applications assume that the proposals are uncontroversial and unopposed.
 If you have any queries about how to ensure this please contact us.